gunner26735/XIP-NFT_Sharing-ref/sending_nft-content-type.md

 ## Security Considerations

-- This XIP is preety much secured as we are calling the already deployed functions of the smart contract.
+- This XIP is preety much secured as we are only fetching NFT's of user and sharing the NFT image URL only.
-- Our code dosen't involve any intermediate smart contract through which the payments are going so the User/sender is the sole owner of it's tokens.
-- No Approve functions are required for payments or Nfts hence no one on behalf of the sender can trigger specific events.
+- No Approve functions are required for Nfts hence no issue for any account theft.
 - No transaction are required to sign for fetching or sending of the NFT's.
-- For the transaction to go through the sender has to approve it in his Web3 Wallet .

 ## Copyright